AlkhorayefAbdulellah/LogAnalysis/README.md

 Hello, My name is Abdulellah. welcoome to my messy workplace ~

 I can't count how many obstacles I had to overcome to reach this point, my bigest enemy was Vagrant..
-But thanks to Allah and my kind Instracter Rwan and my classmates I beat it and every challenge that try to put me in.
+But thanks to Allah and my kind Instracter Rawan and my classmates I beat it and every challenge that try to put me in.

 one of the Problems is with this Smart Vagrant...